NTU-Sherlock/HackerRank_SQL/README.md

-# HackerRank_SQL
+# Leetcode + HackerRank
-My solutions on HackerRank-SQL challenges.
+My solutions on Leetcode and HackerRank-SQL challenges.